tspannhw/SpeakerProfile/README.md

 - [x] **A talk tailored to the audience.
 I have many examples and use cases, so I can focus on that.
 I have done that at Utilities Week.
 - [x] **I will promote your event and my talk through many social channels.
 - [x] **I will fit my talk and demo to your time available
-- [x] **I will bring backup equipment and presentation alterntives in case things arrive.
+- [x] **I will bring backup equipment and presentation alternatives in case things go sideways.
 - [x] **I can do extra talks if one is needed or someone is not available at the last minute.
 - [x] **I will visit all the booths, events and talks that I can.
-- [x] **I will do Ask-Me-Anything (AMA), informal chats and discussions with attendees.
+- [x] **I will do Ask-Me-Anything (AMA), birds of a feather, lunch discussions, dinner talks, informal chats and discussions with attendees.
-- [x] **I will do pre and post promotional videos, articles and activities.
+- [x] **I will do pre and post promotional videos, media, blogs, vlogs, podcasts, articles and activities.
-- [x] **I will be available to meet with organizers, speakers and attendees.
+- [x] **I will be available to meet with organizers, speakers, sponsors and attendees.
-- [x] **I am flexible and can do remote, pre-recorded or in-person (COVID safe).
+- [x] **I am flexible and can do remote, hybrid, pre-recorded or in-person (COVID safe).

 ## :computer: My setup for talks and events.

-- [x] I bring my own laptops with all the connectors needed
+- [x] I bring my own laptops with all the connectors needed.
+- [x] I will bring routers, wires and helpful things.
 - [x] I will give you and publish copies of the slides before the start.
+- [x] I will publish all of my materials, demos, source code to github.
 - [x] I tend to like to have devices for IoT demos that I bring with me and run during talks.
 - [x] If we need to use your computer, let me know before hand.

 ## :camera: Presenter Headshots

 ![Tim](https://dzone.com/storage/attachments/9160718-adlpic.png)
 ![Tim](https://raw.githubusercontent.com/tspannhw/tspannhw/main/headshots/headshotTimSpann.png)

+2021 and beyond!